davatron5000/Lettering.js/README.md

 	<h1 class="fancy_title">Some Title</h1>

-After including jQuery, [download and include the minified version of Lettering.js](http://github.com/davatron5000/Lettering.js/downloads), then a script block with the magical `.lettering()` method:
+After including `jQuery 1.6.2+`, [download and include the minified version of Lettering.js](http://github.com/davatron5000/Lettering.js/downloads), then a script block with the magical `.lettering()` method:

 	<script>
 	  $(document).ready(function() {